MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-overview.md

 </html>
 ```

 > `userID`, `username`, `locale`, `botAvatarInitials`, and `userAvatarInitials` are all optional parameters to pass into the `renderWebChat` method.
-To learn more about Web Chat props, look at the [Web Chat API Reference](#web-chat-api-reference) section of this `README`.
+To learn more about Web Chat properties, look at the [Web Chat API Reference](#web-chat-api-reference) section of this article.
 > ![Screenshot of Web Chat](https://raw.githubusercontent.com/Microsoft/BotFramework-WebChat/master/media/weatherquery.png.jpg)

 ### Integrate with JavaScript

 Web Chat is designed to integrate with your existing website using JavaScript or React.
-Integrating with JavaScript will give you moderate styling and customizability.
+Integrating with JavaScript will give you some styling and customizability, for more information see the article [Integrate Web Chat into your website](https://aka.ms/integrate-webchat-into-site).

 You can use the full, typical webchat package that contains the most typically used features.